bpiche/jobsearch_app/README.md

 The backend will return a JSON response containing the agent's generated answer.

+### AI Agent Capabilities

+This application features a multi-agent system powered by LangChain and LangGraph, capable of routing user queries to specialized agents based on detected keywords.
+This allows for more targeted and effective responses to different types of job search inquiries.

+#### 1. General LLM Agent

+*   **Purpose:** Handles general job search queries, providing comprehensive answers based on its foundational knowledge.
+This is the default agent when no specific keywords for other agents are detected.
+*   **Interaction:** Simply ask your job search-related questions naturally.
+*   **Example Query:** "What are the common skills required for a machine learning engineer in 2025 and what are the top companies hiring?"

+#### 2. SQL Agent

+*   **Purpose:** Interacts with the `ai_job_dataset` SQLite database to answer data-specific questions.
+This agent is ideal for extracting structured information, performing counts, or listing data entries.
+*   **Interaction:** Use keywords like "database", "sql", "query", "table", "count", "list", "top", "group by", or "join" in your questions.
+You can ask about the database directly.
+*   **Example Queries:**
+    *   "How many jobs are in the ai_job_dataset table?"
+    *   "List the top 5 companies by job count in the database."
+    *   "Show me the schema of the ai_job_dataset table."

+#### 3. Search Agent

+*   **Purpose:** Conducts real-time web searches using the Tavily API to fetch current information, news, or broader context that might not be available in the LLM's training data or the local database.
+*   **Interaction:** Trigger this agent by including keywords such as "search", "find information", "latest news", "what is", "how to", "current events", "who is", "when did", "forecast", or "weather" in your query.
+*   **Example Queries:**
+    *   "Search for the latest trends in remote software development jobs."
+    *   "What is the average salary for a data scientist in New York City?"
+    *   "Find information about new AI regulations."

+---

 ![Screenshot of the Job Search AI Assistant UI](screenshot.png)